Mar 20, 2012 14:18

 Sageworks’ data indicates that companies continue to operate with decreased overhead in the face of higher sales costs.
 (Sageworks adjusts net profit margin to exclude taxes and owner compensation in excess of their market-rate salaries; these adjustments are commonly made to private company financials in order to provide a more accurate picture of the companies’ operational performance.)

-“That means private companies are making as much profit off of every sales dollar as they used to,” said Brian Hamilton, CEO and co-founder of Sageworks.
+“That means private companies are making as much profit off of every sales dollar as they used to,” said Brian Hamilton, chairman and co-founder of Sageworks.
 “Healthy margins are everything.”

 Part of the lag in confidence relative to such business trends could be simply a normal part of any economic recovery.
 It takes time for confidence to recover following a recession, and we may merely be in that middle ground.